jentery/uw/index.md

 But a lot of that doesn't sound very "digital."
 And I think that's important for humanities work: an instance of digital studies that is culture first, technology second.
 Still, I might locate the praxis of it all like so (with some apologies for the conspicuous pith):

-* **Critical technical practice (Science and Technology Studies)** (Agre): Identify and intervene in oppressive technologies (including matters of social justice, ethics, trust, and responsibility, while recognizing that "intervention" assumes various modes, from ideation to composition to implementation to community action);
+* **Critical Technical Practice (Science and Technology Studies)** (Agre): Identify and intervene in oppressive technologies (including matters of social justice, ethics, trust, and responsibility, while recognizing that "intervention" assumes various modes, from ideation to composition to implementation to community action);
-* **Reflexive iteration and trial-and-error experimentation (Design Studies)** (Balsamo): Understand design and development as forms of inquiry with palpable contexts of use (comparable to writing or even to moving through an archive);
+* **Reflexive Iteration and Trial-and-Error Experimentation (Design Studies)** (Balsamo): Understand design and development as forms of inquiry with palpable contexts of use (comparable to writing or even to moving through an archive);
-* **Provenance and documentation (History, Textual Studies, and Library and Information Studies)** (Getty): Approach projects from the middle (against hyperbolic rhetorics of innovation and disruption as well as lone male inventor myths);
+* **Provenance and Documentation (History, Textual Studies, and Library and Information Studies)** (Getty): Approach projects from the middle (against hyperbolic rhetorics of innovation and disruption as well as lone male inventor myths);
 * **Traversal and Transduction (Literary and Media Studies)** (Moulthrop and Grigar; Fuller): Attend to the cultural, social, and aesthetic dimensions of how this becomes that (an ontology of memory, changes, and versions, not storage, originals, and copies);
 * **Articulation (Cultural Studies)** (Grossberg; Hall; Morris): Bridge macro, meso, and micro levels of interpretation (resisting the close/distant and critique/immersion binaries); and,
 * **Minimal Computing (Labor Studies)** (Risam; Gil): Refine knowledge amidst an abundance of information and gadgets, including knowing when to "logout" or "unplug," how to avoid scope creep, and why maintenance and carework are fundamental to (and not a lateral consequence of) any project.